Council has several conflicts of interest. Consent Authority, landowner, co-proponent, and environmental regulator !!!

 And on November 17, 2025 four school children were engulfed by dust (of unknown composition, potentially contaminated) generated by a street sweeping bobcat during site runoff cleanup activities.

-Strange Act 1: Outside the south end of the Carruthers on 27 November 2025, ahead of predicted rain.
-It appears Carruthers were pumping out a dam to the top of the site, causing polluted water to run offsite into the stormwater system east of Dianella Ct.
+Strange Act 1: Outside the south end of the site on 27 November 2025, ahead of predicted rain.
+It appears contractors were pumping out a dam to the top of the site, as polluted water ran offsite into the stormwater system east of Dianella Ct.

 Quote from Noosa Council project manager, Mon 1 December 2025: